hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/expand.rst

 Automatically Set Transform Pivot
-   While using any Transform tool, the pivot point will automatically snap the the border of an Expand result.
+   While using any Transform tool, the pivot point will automatically snap the border of an Expand result.
    This way areas (Like limbs) can be masked and then immediately rotated or otherwise transformed.

    .. figure:: /images/sculpt-paint_sculpting_expand_auto_pivot.png